-- f.
+g.
 Must include a standard legal disclaimer notice on all publications generated under ACT activities.
-Each DOE M&O Contractor has its own pre-approved publications statement, and this should be included; and - g.
+Each DOE contractor has its own pre-approved publications statement, and this should be used; and h.
 Must insert the following disclaimer in each agreement under ACT, which must be conspicuous (e.g. bold type, all capital letters, or large font) in all Agreements under ACT so as to meet the standards of due notice.